PAUL MESSERSMITH-GLAVIN, L.AC.

 Chinese medicine is an ancient yet constantly evolving health practice.
 I am continually amazed at its versatility and profound effects on even the most stubborn problems.
 It is very satisfying to see people overcome pain and discomfort, or resolve whatever chronic or acute health issue they’ve been struggling with, and get back to their lives.
 Acupuncture, Chinese herbs, bodywork, and other modalities such as cupping can also help you actualize all that you are capable of, assisting you in getting the most out of life.

-I graduated from the Swedish Institute: College of Health Sciences in 1996, with a diploma in Massage Therapy.
+I graduated from the Swedish Institute: College of Health Sciences in NYC in 1996, with a diploma in Massage Therapy.
 After practicing professionally as a massage therapist for eight years, I attended the Oregon College of Oriental Medicine (OCOM), receiving an M.A. in Chinese Medicine in 2004.
-I spent a year living and working in China, interning at the Traditional Chinese Medicine (TCM) Hospital in Chengdu, China, and taking seminars and classes at their university.
-I also studied martial arts at a Taoist Temple in Chengdu, and taught English at a university.
+I spent a year living and working in China, interning at the Traditional Chinese Medicine (TCM) Hospital in Chengdu, China, and taking seminars and classes at Chengdu TCM university.
+I also studied martial arts at a Taoist Temple there and taught English at Sichuan Normal University.

-I was part of the Clinical Faculty at OCOM for seven years and I am currently part of the Clinical Faculty at the National University of Natural Medicine (NUNM), where I teach in the University's Classical Chinese Medicine program, hands on in the clinic as well as in the classroom.
+I was a member of the Clinical Faculty at OCOM for seven years.
+I am currently a member of the Clinical Faculty at the National University of Natural Medicine (NUNM), where I also teach classes in the University's Classical Chinese Medicine program.

-In addition to my Chinese medicine practice, I have a partner and beautiful child, who bring me much joy.
-I do martial arts and Qi Gong, play baseball and softball, and I am a bike commuter.
+In addition to my Chinese medicine practice, I have a partner and a beautiful child, who both bring me much joy.
+I do Chinese internal martial arts and Qi Gong and I am a bike commuter.
 I write and organize for social change, with a particular focus on issues of race, class, gender, and climate change.

 GET HELP WITH